Joe Exotic Is Terrified Of Big Cats & Other Wild Reveals From The 'Tiger King' Reunion

 Hey all you cool cats and kittens, the Tiger King reunion is finally here.
 The cast is spilling the tea, and it is boiling hot.
-The special episode, “The Tiger King and I,” hosted by Joel McHale, offers some big reveals about the Tiger King both on-screen and off.
+The special episode, “The Tiger King and I,” hosted by Joel McHale, offers some big reveals about Tiger King both on-screen and off.

 While Joe Exotic can’t be there for obvious reasons, Carole Baskin didn’t take part in the Tiger King aftershow, and neither did FBI informant James Garretson, all your other favorites are back for this lo-fi production that looks a whole lot like your quarantine Zoom calls.
 John Finlay, Joe’s former husband; Erik Cowie, his head zookeeper; Kelci "Saff" Saffery, former animal keeper; Jeff Lowe, Joe’s one-time business partner; and Rick Kirkham, the man who tried to make Joe Exotic a reality TV star, are ready to tell their truths.
 That includes discussing what it was really like working for Exotic and what it’s like to become a meme.